 So, what do you do now?
 Well, REVISE, of course!
 To help you do your very best in the exams, your teachers have drawn up revision lists - you will find them all in this booklet, along with revision tips and a revision planner to help you organise and use your time wisely.
 Remember - there should be no need to panic!
 If you have always worked hard in class and continue to do so, revision will be a pleasure rather than a chore, as it will simply be a matter of checking and confirming what you already know!

 Your exams will happen during your lesson time and your teachers will inform you which lesson will be used for your exam.
-All exams will be taking place during the week beginning the 10th June.

 All the teachers at St Joseph's wish you success in the forthcoming exams!

 Mr R Rooney